SoK: Data Minimization in Machine Learning: Analysis of DM-adjacent Techniques

 \para{Horizontal DM} Next to approaches focusing on instance-level minimization, there's also work on \emph{horizontal} data minimization, i.e., directly reducing the number of data points collected.
 Even more so than in vDM, existing work in \emph{hDM} such as \cite{shanmu}, is closely related to DM-adjacent concerns such as active feature value acquisition as well as the reduction of overall storage and data collection cost \cite{mirzasoleiman2020coresets, paul} (\cref{sec:framework}).
 While hDM approaches do not (technically) reduce worst-case individual privacy risk (\cref{app:adversarial}), they are effective at lowering the population-level privacy risk and can, in practice, often be easily combined with vDM approaches.
+Importantly, hDM naturally relates to the regulatory notion of necessity \cref{app:legal_op}, in particular promoting approaches that aim to be data-efficient at reaching a targeted accuracy.

-\para{Application Specificity} Further, there exist application-specific data minimization studies such as \cite{biega2020operationalizing} that focus on a DM formalization in the recommender setting.
+\para{Application Specificity} Further, there exist application-specific data minimization studies such as \cite{biega2020operationalizing} that focus on DM in the \textit{recommender setting}.
 In particular, they compare neighborhood and matrix-factorization-based vDM for movie/location recommendations.
 While such approaches come with specific requirements (e.g., each user observed/rated a different set of movies), overarching DM principles stay the same.
 This includes reducing the initial training data size to learn minimizers, limiting the threat of \advtwire{} while primarily focusing on \adviwire{}.
 Recommender systems are also a particular focus of \cite{niu2023leveraging}, which use uncertainty-estimate inspired attribute or user-removal strategies, separately investigating vertical and horizontal data minimization.
-Lastly, \cite{anciaux2024new} focuses on a rule-based informed data minimization procedure, offering users (potentially) multiple choices when asked about their information on a form.
+Lastly, \cite{anciaux2024new} focuses on a rule-based informed data minimization procedure, offering users (potentially) multiple choices when filling a form.
 Although primarily focusing on simpler decision-making processes (usually not requiring an ML pipeline), this approach minimizes data already on the client side, protecting against potential adversaries on the wire.
 At the same time, it only allows for full feature selection, which, depending on the setup, might overly expose selected attributes (\cref{app:data}).

 In contrast to operational methods, other works primarily focus on auditing or contextualizing existing DM solutions. \cite{raste} introduces an attribute-level \emph{need-to-know} principle balancing privacy and fairness, while \cite{raste2} provides black-box auditing to assess DM based on model stability analyses.